 Package org.ek9lang.compiler.phase5

-At this point, before the compiler builds the intermediate representation it complete some more basic checks.
+At this point, before the compiler builds the intermediate representation it completes some more checks.

 There are additional checks around simple evaluation of whether variables have been initialised or not.
 In some cases properties on aggregates may need to be defined in uninitialised for i.e.